eclipse-archived/ceylon-lang.org/documentation/1.0/tour/modules.md

 ### Gotcha!

 As we're about to see, importing a program element from a different module is _always_ a two step process:

-1. _import the module_ containing the program element in the module descriptor of the module containing the source file, and then
+1. _import the module_ containing the program element in the module descriptor (`module.ceylon` file) of the module containing the source file, and then
 2. _import the program element_ in the source file.

 One `import` statement is not enough!

 In particular, this means that you _simply can't_ import a program element defined in a module when you're playing around with code occurring outside a well-defined module (code in the "default" module).

 With that in mind, it's definitely time to learn how to define modules and dependencies between modules.

+## Modularity

+Modularity is of central importance to the Ceylon language.
+But what does what does this word even mean?
+Well, a program is modular if it's composed of more than one module.
+Separate modules are:

+- independently distributed,
+- maintained by different teams, and
+- released according to independent schedules.

+Therefore, we can often identify the modules that comprise our program by looking at the program is maintained, released, and distributed.

+A module has:

+- has a well-defined public API, and an inaccessible internal implementation,
+- a well-defined version, and
+- well-defined dependencies upon versions of collaborating modules.

-## Modules
+## The module system

-Built-in support for modularity is a major goal of the Ceylon project, but what does 'modularity' mean?
-There are several layers to this:
+There are several layers to the module system in Ceylon:

 * Language-level support for a unit of visibility that is bigger than a package, but smaller than "all packages".
 * A module descriptor format that expresses dependencies between specific versions of modules.
 * A built-in module archive format and module repository layout that is understood by all tools written for the language, from the compiler, to the IDE, to the runtime.
 * A runtime that features peer-to-peer classloading (one classloader per module) and the ability to manage multiple versions of the same module.
 * An ecosystem of remote module repositories where folks can share code with others.

+Ceylon's module system has two levels of granularity: packages and modules.
+Each package within a module has its own namespace and well-defined API.
+For many simple modules, this is overkill, and thus it's perfectly acceptable for a module to have just one package.
+But more complex modules, with their own internal subsystems, often benefit from the additional level of granularity.

-## Module-level visibility
+## Module-level visibility and package descriptors

 A package in Ceylon may be shared or unshared.
 An unshared package (the default) is visible only to the module which contains the package.
-We can make the package shared by providing a package descriptor:
+We can make the package shared by providing a _package descriptor_:

 <!-- try: -->
 <!-- check:none-->
     "The typesafe query API."
     shared package org.hibernate.query;

 A `shared` package defines part of the "public" API of the module.
 Other modules can directly access shared declarations in a `shared` package.

+A package descriptor must be defined in a source file named `package.ceylon` placed in the same directory as the other source files for the package.
+In this case, the package descriptor must occur in the file `source/org/hibernate/query/package.ceylon.`

-## Module descriptors
+## Dependencies and module descriptors

 A module must explicitly specify the other modules on which it depends.
-This is accomplished via a module descriptor:
+This is accomplished via a _module descriptor_:

 <!-- try: -->
 <!-- check:none-->